hpssjellis/j-zoom-scale-pgb-helloworld/README.md

 May 11, 2014

 It really really really bugs me that I can't get a simple viewport working in Phonegap Build for Android when it works by default on the iPad.
 So....
-I made a hacked version of pich zoom for Android Phonegap Build.
+I made a hacked version of pinch zoom for Android Phonegap Build.
 It uses touchStart, touches array, clientX to get the difference in the distances between 2 fingers touching the screen.
 It then uses webkittransform  to scale the entire page.

+I had huge issues with scale and translate until I used this javascript command

+document.getElementById('myDiv1').style.WebkitTransformOrigin = '0px 0px';

+Then everything zoomed great.

+I have included regular zoom which only increases the page and my own special zoom which allows you to shrink a page to see the entire web page.

+I tried using the body tag id for zooming, which works but when the page shrinks the body also shrinks so that you can not touch the page to zoom in.
+The solution was to have a div tag just below the body but filling the entire page.